sakjain92/Fractional-GPUs/doc/FAQ.md

 ## My application is complaining that "FGPU:Couldn't open shmem"

 This indicates that the fgpu_server is not running.
-Please see the document *$PROJ_DIR/doc/PORT.md*.
+Please see the document [doc/PORT.md](../doc/PORT.md).

 ## FGPU server is complaining that "FGPU:Couldn't get device color info"

-This indicates that the device driver has not been confifured for memory partitioning but FGPU has been.
+This indicates that the device driver has not been configured for memory partitioning but FGPU has been.
 Recompile FGPU with appropriate configuration and then install the device driver.
-Please see the document *$PROJ_DIR/doc/BUILD.md*.
+Please see the document [doc/BUILD.md](../doc/BUILD.md).

 ## FGPU server is complaining that "FGPU:MPS is not enabled"
 FGPU server requires Nvidia MPS.
 Run the following command